1998–99 Wolverhampton Wanderers F.C. season

 The 1998–99 season was the 100th season of competitive league football in the history of English football club Wolverhampton Wanderers.
-They played the season in the second tier of the English football system, the Football League First Division.
+During that season, they played in the second tier of the English football system, the Football League First Division.

 The season began with Mark McGhee as manager but he left "by mutual agreement" on 5 November after a run of two victories from fourteen games; the team having begun with four consecutive league wins.
 Upon McGhee's departure his assistant Colin Lee was placed in charge of the team and, after taking ten points from a possible twelve, he was handed the post for the remainder of the season.

 The team finished in seventh place, one position short of the play-offs.
 Results on the final day, including their own, failed to go in their favour and so they missed out on a chance of promotion to the Premier League.
 Nonetheless, following the final match, the Wolves board announced that Colin Lee was to be given a permanent contract as manager.